shiomachisoft/PicoBrg/README.md

-*It was created using pico-sdk and C language without using MicroPython or Arduino IDE.
+*It was created using pico-sdk and C language.

 We will use a Raspberry Pi Pico W.
 PicoBrg is firmware that performs the following line conversions(bridge) (a) and (b).